Chapter 3 : Chapter 3: Hello, I Love You

 - Hello, I love you by Doors

 Wow.
 There’s really no other word to describe this moment at all.
 It’s official.
 I, Sirius Black, am whipped.
 By the most beautiful girl in all creation.
 Even Veela would be jealous.
-I’m in love with Maisy Heart.
+I’m besotted with Maisy Heart.
 Temperamental problems affecting this?
 Well, for starters, she has about... zero self confidence in herself, her appearance or anything she does.
 Absurd to be honest, but that’s girls for you.
 Two, she’s my best friend’s love-of-his-life’s best friend.
 Slightly problematic I feel?
 And three?
 I promised I’d be her friend and tutor, for god’s sake.
-Not her lover and suitor.
-Ugh, dramatics.

 Merlin, she’s wise.
 And she’s wearing make-up but you can really tell because it’s all natural and pretty and Adam and Eve kind of gorgeous.
 But the best thing, the only thing that ever draws me away from her hazel brown eyes, is her smile.
 A rare occurrence, but its there.
 All cute, ditsy and upturned.
 That’s a smile alright.